niclabs/dtc/readme.md

         publicKey: WEz4<>x8dul]2ELx$r60C-gTVf0O8=M>Z7ZV%ihW
         port: 9879
   ```
+The complete config tree is under a `dtc` key.

 It has a mandatory section, called `general`, where we currently define three variables:
 * `logfile` is the absolute path where the log is going to be saved.
 If empty or undefined, the log will be printed on the stderr of the program which is using the library.